MobilityData/gbfs/gbfs.md

 ### Data Latency

 The data returned by the near-realtime endpoints `station_status.json` and `free_bike_status.json` SHOULD be as close to realtime as possible, but in no case should it be more than 5 minutes out-of-date.
 Appropriate values SHOULD be set using the `ttl` property for each endpoint based on how often the data in feeds are refreshed or updated.
 For near-realtime endpoints where the data should always be refreshed, the `ttl` value SHOULD be `0`.
-The`last_updated` timestamp represents the publisher's knowledge of the current state of the system at this point in time.
+The`last_updated` timestamp represents the publisher's knowledge of the current state of the system at that point in time.
 The `last_reported` timestamp represents the last time a station or vehicle reported its status to the operator's backend.

 ## Licensing